-The following estimates may be used as a general guide:
+Within the Evidence-Based Cancer Prevention Services (EBP) mechanism, the following estimates may be used as a general guide:

-- Primary prevention services only: \$300,000 to \$500,000 - Screening and early detection services, including clinical services: Up to \$1.5 million (projects requesting the maximum should provide comprehensive services, demonstrate broad-based community collaboration, and serve as many people as possible) - Survivorship services only: \$300,000 to \$500,000 mechanism.
-Grantees may request funds for travel for 2 project staff to attend CPRIT's conference.
+- Primary prevention services only: \$300,000 to \$500,000 - Screening and early detection services, including clinical services: Up to \$1.5 million (projects requesting the maximum should provide comprehensive services, demonstrate broad-based community collaboration, and serve as many people as possible) - Survivorship services only: \$300,000 to \$500,000

 Grant funds may be used to pay for clinical services, navigation services, salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
-Requests for funds to support construction, renovation, or any other infrastructure needs or requests to support lobbying will not be approved under this
+Requests for funds to support construction, renovation, or any other infrastructure needs or requests to support lobbying will not be approved under this mechanism.
+Grantees may request funds for travel for 2 project staff to attend CPRIT's biennial conference.